BigMark824/GooberBlox-Matchmaking/README.md

 # Stupid Simple Matchmaking
 PHP Library used for simple equal distance matchmaking, great for Live Service Games!
+### Installation
+Simply run
+``composer require mathmark/stupid-simple-matchmaking`` in any PHP project setup with composer!

 ### StupidSimple\Game\Matchmaking
 This is where all the magic happens!
 All our matchmaking functionality is called here.